Compare any two graphics cards:

 Memory BandwidthBoth cards have exactly the same memory bandwidth, so in theory they should have identical performance. (explain)

-Texel RateThe GeForce RTX 2080 will be a lot (more or less 37%) better at AF than the GeForce RTX 2070. (explain)
+Texel RateThe GeForce RTX 2080 will be much (approximately 37%) faster with regards to anisotropic filtering than the GeForce RTX 2070. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce RTX 2080 is a better choice, but it probably won't make a huge difference. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce RTX 2080 is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison